sriram04/OnlineBanking-Uisng-HTML-and-PHP/README.md

 # OnlineBanking-Uisng-HTML-and-PHP
-Basically we use html, css, js, php languages.
-XAMPP tool is used here.
+Done using HTML, CSS , JS, PHP languages.
+"XAMPP" tool is used in the project.